Murder of Yara Gambirasio: Investigation

-At 6:44 PM on 26 November 2010, Yara Gambirasio left the Brembate di Sopra, Italy sport center alone, but never reached her home 700 meters away.
-Her family soon called the Carabinieri, but despite a search involving hundreds of volunteers, her body was not found until 26 February 2011 in Chignolo d'Isola, 10 kilometers from Brembate di Sopra.
-The body showed multiple superficial cuts, possibly made by a pointed object such as a nail or a knife, and a large wound on the head.
 In August 2011 a final autopsy report had not yet been released and not even the exact cause of death had been ascertained, but leaked details from the investigation suggested that the death was caused by the combination of a head blow (as from falling on a hard surface or being hit with a stone), at least six cut wounds (none deadly) and hypothermia.
 It did not appear that Gambirasio had been raped.
 Yara's funeral took place on 28 May 2011 and was presided over by the bishop of Bergamo Francesco Beschi.